Integration of internally displaced persons in Afghanistan

 Title: Integration of internally displaced people in Afghanistan

 Lead executing agency: Ministry of Refugees and Repatriations (MoRR)

-At the national and provincial levels, capacity building measures are being used to improve the effectiveness of the Ministry of Refugees and Repatriations.
-In cooperation with the Ministry’s directorates in the provinces, the displaced persons and the people of the host communities, the project is working to identify and carry out measures to improve basic infrastructure.
-These include temporary shelters, a drinking water supply, sanitary installations, community centres and sports grounds.
+At national and regional level, measures geared towards building capacity and resources are being used to make MoRR more effective.
+In cooperation with the Ministry’s directorates in the provinces, the displaced persons and the people of the host communities, the project is working to identify and implement measures for improving basic infrastructure.
+These include temporary shelters, drinking water supply, sanitary facilities, community centres and sports grounds.

-Measures tailored to their specific situation enable internally displaced people to return to their places of origin if they are keen to do so.
-The Afghan authorities can now scale up the application of successful approaches on their own initiative in other locations.
+Measures tailored to their situation enable IDPs to return to their places of origin if they are keen to do so.
+The Afghan authorities are able to replicate successful models at other locations, taking responsibility for their wider roll-out.

 The provincial directorates of the Ministry are responsible for the integration of IDPs.
 Staff attend training courses where they learn how to collect data and organise their work efficiently.
 With the support of GIZ, the directorates surveyed over 16,000 households and held group discussions with displaced persons and with representatives of host communities in order to document the need for support.
 This resulted in concrete measures which meet the needs of IDPs.
 All the stakeholders are involved in planning and implementing these measures.

 Two schools have been built and are now attended by children from 2,750 families.
 76 new wells and two water supply networks are improving access to clean drinking water for over 600 families.
 Some 450 temporary shelters have been built for particularly vulnerable families, replacing tents and caves.
 Prefabricated building materials (mainly window frames and door frames) have also been provided for the repair of around 730 houses.